President, Warner Bros. Unscripted and Alternative Television

 One of the most highly regarded and influential figures in the history of reality TV programming in the U.S., Mike Darnell serves as President, Warner Bros.
 Unscripted and Alternative Television.
 He joined the Studio in August 2013 and reports to Peter Roth, President and Chief Content Officer, Warner Bros.
 Television Group.

-In this role, Darnell has supervision of all of the Studio’s reality-based TV content creation, including 25 series as of April 2016 and the top three reality shows of the 2015–16 television season among Adults 18–49: The Voice, Little Big Shots and The Bachelor.
+In this role, Darnell has supervision of all of the Studio’s reality-based TV content creation, including more than 25 series as of May 2016 and the top three reality shows of the 2015–16 television season among Adults 18–49: The Voice, Little Big Shots and The Bachelor.
 He has oversight of Telepictures, one of the entertainment industry’s leading producers of first-run programming for the syndicated marketplace as well as cable, and an innovator in the digital space.
 Darnell also oversees all reality-based programming produced by the highly successful Warner Horizon Unscripted Television for the broadcast network and cable marketplace, as well as Shed Media.

-Warner Horizon Unscripted Television’s slate includes top-rated music competition series The Voice and the breakout hit comedic alternative series Little Big Shots for NBC as well as the long-running The Bachelor franchise—which also includes The Bachelorette and Bachelor in Paradise — and event game show 500 Questions for ABC.
+Warner Horizon Unscripted Television’s slate includes top-rated music competition series The Voice and the breakout hit variety/comedy series Little Big Shots for NBC as well as the long-running The Bachelor franchise—which also includes The Bachelorette, Bachelor in Paradise and After Paradise—and event game show 500 Questions for ABC, among others.

 Prior to joining Warner Bros., Darnell had served as President of Alternative Entertainment, FOX Broadcasting Company, from August 2007–May 2013.
 In that capacity, he was responsible for the development and oversight of the network’s alternative and unscripted series, as well as original movies and specials.
 Some of Darnell’s most successful projects include long-running hit series American Idol, as well as Kitchen Nightmares, Hell’s Kitchen, So You Think You Can Dance, MasterChef, Are You Smarter Than a 5th Grader?, Don’t Forget the Lyrics!, Temptation Island, Joe Millionaire, The Simple Life, My Big Fat Obnoxious Fiancé, Family Guy and Futurama.